cord-burmeister/x3plus_docs/docs/01-L0 - Base/100-ROS/205-Ros-Feature-Matrix.md

 This is the approach to keep track of the findings.
 Due to the fact that i am using *humble* as ROS 2 distribution and *harmonic* gazebo as simulation, some statements for other distributions are based on documentation not experience.

+!!! note "Experience feedback"
+    This is a collection of the experience which is collected during the exploration.
+This is not a nearly complete overview.

 ## Feature Matrix ROS

 The following table is a list of topis which i discovered as interesting packages or features which have  distribution dependent support.